addod19/private-events/README.md

 * After signing in a user can see upcoming events, past events and created events
 * A user can create an event after signing in

+## Future Feature (v1.2)

+- Add animations
+- User can send invite to others
+- Improve the UI

 ## Built With

 - HTML,SCSS